LARC-CMU-SMU/RecipeGPT-exp/README.md

-    +-- data                                    # Files that we save ¦   +-- dic_20191203.pickle                 # The textual description of recipe, AMT annotation, and nutritional properties
+    +-- data                                    # Files that we save ¦   +-- vocab.bin                          # The textual description of recipe, AMT annotation, and nutritional properties
     ¦   +-- Recipe54k-trained embeddings        # Some pickle files
     ¦   +-- combined.csv                        # 1000 recipes with crowdsourcing annotations
     ¦   +-- ...